Perspective | What if this isn’t about Dwayne Haskins? What if it’s all about Alex Smith?

 Let’s bench Haskins.
 Let’s give Allen a shot.
 If that doesn’t work — fast — let’s put Smith back in at quarterback during our soft stretch of six games against poor teams.

-Then we’ll just watch between our fingers and hope.
+Then we will just watch between our fingers and hope.

 Sounds like a plan — well, a Washington Football Team plan, anyway.